sebekj/Assignment02/README.md

 - "CodeBook.md" - This is the code book required in the assignment.
 This describes the variables, the data, and any transformations or work that I performed to clean up the data.
 - "README.md" - This file which is required in the assignment.

-# How to Run the code
+# How to run the code
 I suggest to run the "CodeBook.Rmd" file from RStudio.
 The "CodeBook.md" will not execute correctly if you use the 'Run all' command.